mdn/content/files/en-us/web/javascript/reference/global_objects/uint8array/setfromhex/index.md

 An object containing the following properties:

 - `read`
   - : The number of hex characters read from the input string.
-It is either the length of the input string (including padding), if the decoded data fits into the array, or a multiple of 2 up to the last 2-character chunk that fits into the array.
+It is either the length of the input string, if the decoded data fits into the array, or a multiple of 2 up to the last 2-character chunk that fits into the array.
 - `written`
   - : The number of bytes written to the `Uint8Array`.
 Will never be greater than this `Uint8Array`'s {{jsxref("TypedArray/byteLength", "byteLength")}}.